ruthgrace/approvalvote.co/README.md

 ```

 ## to do
+* refactor so that single winner and multiple winners are handled the same way
 * voting results page - take into account ties
 * incorporate design
 * add cover image to poll